Learn About LIHEAP in North Carolina

 Find out more about different LIHEAP programs by downloading our comprehensive guide.

-What are the North Carolina LIHEAP eligibility guidelines?
+What are the North Carolina LIHEAP requirements?

 The LIHEAP guidelines in North Carolina are designed to narrow down the pool of applicants into those that are truly in need of assistance.
 All candidates for the program are held to the same eligibility criteria, which are determined by the NCDHHS.
 Applicants must provide proof of meeting the income, household size and energy type requirements before they are eligible for assistance.
 LIHEAP eligibility is determined during the application process.
 After submitting proof of meeting all the program guidelines, applicants are notified of their eligibility and receive an explanation of their benefit amounts.